greatqiaotong/coding-algorithm/03_find_repeat_numbers/README.md

 def count_range(nums: list, start: int, end: int) -> int:
-    """Count how many numbers in the list are within the given range

-    :param list nums: a list
-    :param int start: start of the range
-    :param int end: end of the range
-    :return int: count of numbers within the range
-    """
     count = 0
     for i in range(len(nums)):
         if start <= nums[i] <= end: